 Identify and analyse historic data or trends that show protection threats and the consequences of those threats to specific population groups or geographic areas.
-For a list of more detailed questions related to conflict and/or hazard history, see the Analysis Plan tab in Appendix 1.
+For a list of more detailed questions

-- What can historical data reveal about recurring protection threats and/or factors that inhibit or enable access to services? - What are the power dynamics and social relations between actors responsible for protection threats and the civilian population?
+- What are the power dynamics and social relations between actors responsible for protection threats and the civilian population?
 Consider tensions, existing negotiation processes, conflict resolution mechanisms, accountability structures, etc. - What aspects of peace and stability processes (formal and/or informal) impact population groups and geographic locations?
 Are these impacts positive or negative?